-The results of preliminary tests (alkaloid and caffeine detection tests) show the absence of any alkaloid in beverage or KB.
-Moreover, the murexide test for caffeine detection gave a positive result for SE only.
-These results clearly showed that SE contains the alkaloids of tea and one of the major components was caffeine unlike the komucha (KB).
-Furthermore, it confirmed the earlier reports of Greenwalt et al. (2000) and Malbaša et al. (2006) as they stated that caffeine and other alkaloids of tea get decreased during kombucha fermentation.
+Results of preliminary tests have supported previous reports as the beverage or KB resulted negative in all the alkaloid detection while biofilm extract or SE showed positive result.
+Moreover, the murexide test for caffeine detection also gave a positive result for SE only.
+These results clearly indicates that SE contains the alkaloids of tea and one of their major components caffeine unlike the komucha (KB).

-column chromatographic separation caffeine and related components, chloroform and dicholoromethane were used as mobile phase because our targeted compounds are already reported to be highly soluble in those two organic solvents (Jaber-Vazdekis et al. 2006; Shalmashi and Golmohammad, 2010).
-Presence of caffeine was simply recognized in the fractions which showed white crystalline structures.
+chromatographic In column separation of caffeine and related components, chloroform and dicholoromethane were used as mobile phase because our targeted compounds are already reported to be highly soluble in those two organic solvents (Jaber-Vazdekis et al. 2006; Shalmashi and Golmohammad, 2010).
+Presence of caffeine was simply recognized as the fractions showed white crystalline structures.
 Furthermore, the murexide test was again assessed to confirm presence of caffeine and related compounds and to check whether KB contains any traces of such compound or not.
 But, the murexide test also resulted negative for KB.

-Meanwhile, results of the above experiments confirmed that sample SE contains caffeine and related alkaloids in it unlike the beverage.
+Meanwhile, results of the above experiments already confirmed that sample SE contains caffeine and related alkaloids in it unlike the beverage.
 These result have not only proven that SCOBY needs caffeine and other stimulants for growing and stimulating the fermentation process but also suggested that alkaloids or stimulants (like caffeine), a major part of tea may get removed from the infusion as SCOBY picks all of them during kombucha fermentation.
-Further, to evaluate and judge the results of these tests, GC-MS analysis was performed as described earlier.
+Now, to evaluate and judge the results of these tests, GC-MS study was conducted.